top of page

 Yes to...

-Catching up on anything missed while bleeding, focus, beginnings, planting seeds, planning for the month ahead, cardio
+Catching up on anything missed while bleeding, brainstorming, planting seeds, cardio

 Ovulation | Summer